 It’s a tranquil landscape of wooded hollows to wander.
-There are more than 500 miles of trails leading to breezy summits and cascading waterfalls.
+More than 500 miles of trails lead to breezy summits and cascading waterfalls.
 Big Meadows is ideal for spotting local wildlife, including the elusive black bears.
-Overrun Falls is the tallest waterfall in the park and the highest peak is Hawksbill Summit.
+Overrun Falls is the tallest waterfall in the park, and the highest peak is Hawksbill Summit.

 Natural Bridge (milepost 61.6)

-Natural Bridge is one of the most unique stops and a great first hop-off destination on the drive.
-This impressive geological formation spans 90 feet at a height of over 200 feet – it’s an iconic limestone landmark.
+Natural Bridge is a unique stop and a great first hop-off destination on the drive.
+This impressive geological formation spans 90 feet wide and over 200 feet high – it’s an iconic limestone landmark.

 Mabry Mill (milepost 176.1)

-Mabry Mill is the most photographed site along the parkway.
+Mabry Mill is the most photographed site along the Parkway.
 It boasts gorgeous natural surroundings in every season for the perfect snap.
-There is an easy hike around the mill to explore the local history of Appalachian culture.
-The mill was home to a blacksmith shop and sawmill which can still be visited.
+It is an easy walk around the mill to explore the local history of Appalachian culture.
+The mill is home to a blacksmith shop and sawmill, open to visitors.

-If you’re in need of a roadside refreshment, Mabry Mill Restaurant cooks up some mean country fare.
-Rocky Knob is right nearby for some added bonus camping, hiking, and overlooks if you’re so inclined.
-There are local gatherings of folk music on Sundays that always promise fun festivities for all.
+Mabry Mill Restaurant cooks up some mean country fare if you need a roadside refreshment.
+Rocky Knob is nearby for camping, hiking, and beautiful vistas.
+Local gatherings of folk music on Sundays always promise fun festivities for all.

 Fancy Gap (milepost 199.5)

-The coolest little community along the Blue Ridge Parkway drive, Fancy Gap is absolutely worth a quick visit.
+The most incredible little community along the Blue Ridge Parkway Drive, Fancy Gap, is worth a quick visit.
 It has plenty of boutiques, garden stores, antique shops, delicious dining destinations, and quaint abodes to rest for the night, not to mention plenty of charm to spare.

 It also happens to be home to Devil’s Den, a mountainous nature preserve with an old cave famous for its daring drop inside.
 We recommend Peaceful Heart Alpacas Farm Store for a sweet and soft addition to your experience.